preranav-biradar/Annapurni/README.md

-#  👩‍🍳🍛 Desi Delights
+# 👩‍🍳🍛 Annapurni

-**Desi Delights** is a modern recipe-sharing web platform that allows users to create, upload, and explore various recipes with images, cooking time, and feedback.
+**Annapurni** is a modern recipe-sharing web platform that allows users to create, upload, and explore various recipes with images, cooking time, and feedback.
 Designed with a clean interface and secure backend, it's perfect for food enthusiasts and hobbyist chefs.

 ---